Skip to main content

 Sarah stared at her laptop screen in the dim glow of her home office.
 As CFO of a large manufacturing company, she'd seen plenty of late nights, but this one felt different.
 Tomorrow's board meeting would include a simple question that kept her awake: "What's our return on the $47 million we've invested in these new technologies this year?"

 She had spreadsheets full of software licenses, contractor invoices, and training costs.
-What she didn't have was an answer that would satisfy a room full of board members who'd watched technology spending surge 76% year-over-year to reach $644 billion industry-wide in 2025, according to Gartner.
+What she didn't have was an answer that would satisfy stakeholders who'd watched AI investments surge 76% year-over-year to reach $644 billion industry-wide in 2025, according to Gartner.

 Sarah's dilemma isn't unique.
-It's the defining challenge of our era: the fastest technology adoption in business history has outpaced our ability to measure its impact.
+It's the defining challenge of our era: the fastest artificial intelligence adoption in business history has outpaced our ability to measure its impact.
+Business leaders struggle with measuring AI ROI while AI-powered systems transform workflows without clear benchmarks for success.

 Measurement Trails Adoption

 Every transformational technology follows a predictable path.
 First comes the rush to adopt.
-Then comes the scramble to measure.
-Finally comes optimization and competitive differentiation.
+Then comes the scramble to establish measurement frameworks.
+Finally comes optimization and competitive advantage through informed decisions.

 We've seen this pattern before:

-The internet in the 1990s: Businesses built websites and e-commerce platforms before developing web analytics to understand what worked, eventually proving digital channels could drive revenue and customer engagement equivalent or better than traditional channels.
+• The internet in the 1990s: Businesses built websites and e-commerce platforms before developing web analytics to understand what worked, eventually proving digital channels could drive customer satisfaction and business value equivalent or better than traditional channels.

-Digital advertising in the 2000s: Companies poured money into online marketing before developing attribution models and analytics.
-Only when measurement frameworks proved digital channels were equivalent or better than traditional advertising did the billions flow and real transformation happened, reshaping entire industries.
+• Digital advertising in the 2000s: Companies poured money into online marketing before developing attribution models and ROI calculations.
+Only when measurement frameworks proved conversion rates and customer lifetime value were better than traditional advertising did billions flow and real transformation happen.

-Cloud computing in the 2010s: Organizations rushed to migrate workloads, then spent years learning to measure and optimize cloud spend, ultimately discovering cost savings and agility advantages that traditional infrastructure couldn't match.
+• Cloud computing in the 2010s: Organizations rushed to migrate workloads, then spent years learning to measure and optimize cloud spend, ultimately discovering cost savings and operational efficiency advantages that traditional infrastructure couldn't match.

-Today, enterprise technology adoption has reached that critical inflection point—the moment when measurement becomes the difference between transformation success and expensive failure.
+Today, AI implementation has reached that critical inflection point—the moment when measuring AI ROI becomes the difference between successful AI transformation and expensive failure.

 The Numbers Tell the Story

-The Larridin State of Enterprise AI 2025 report, released today and based on an independent survey of 350 senior finance and IT leaders, reveals that we've reached this measurement moment:
+The Larridin State of Enterprise AI 2025 report is based on an independent survey of 350 senior finance and IT leaders and reveals that we've reached this measurement moment:

 The Scale Challenge:

-72% of technology investments are actively destroying value through waste and poor governance
+• 72% of AI initiatives are actively destroying value through waste and poor governance

 The Visibility Crisis:

-69% of technology leaders have completely lost visibility into their technology stack
+• 69% of business leaders have completely lost visibility into their AI tools

-84% consistently discover more tools than expected during audits
+• 84% consistently discover more AI solutions than expected during audits

-83% report employees installing software faster than security teams can track
+• 83% report employees installing AI systems faster than security teams can track

 The Measurement Paradox:

-88% believe measurement will determine future market leaders
+• 88% believe measuring AI ROI will determine future market leaders

-81% say technology investments are difficult to quantify
+• 81% say AI projects are difficult to quantify

-78.6% claim measurement effectiveness while lacking standardized metrics
+• 78.6% claim measurement effectiveness while lacking standardized metrics or KPIs

 As Salesforce CEO Marc Benioff recently observed: "We're probably looking at three to twelve trillion dollars of digital labor getting deployed.
 That digital labor's going to be everything from advanced agents to robots."
-Yet most organizations struggle to measure the effectiveness of their current investments, let alone prepare for this massive expansion and manage their digital labor.
+Yet most organizations struggle with measuring AI ROI for current investments, let alone prepare for this massive expansion of AI-driven automation.

 Why This Measurement Moment Matters More

-Unlike previous technology waves, today's transformation presents unique measurement challenges:
+Unlike previous technology waves, using AI for business transformation presents unique challenges in measuring AI ROI:

 Previous enterprise technologies took years to deploy across organizations.
-Today's tools can be adopted by entire teams in days or weeks, creating measurement gaps that compound rapidly.
+Today's generative AI tools can be adopted by entire teams in days or weeks, creating measurement gaps that compound rapidly.
+Traditional ROI calculations designed for multi-year implementations fail to capture real-time productivity gains and short-term business outcomes.

 User-Driven Deployment

-Unlike ERP or cloud migrations managed by IT departments, today's technology adoption often happens at the team level, creating shadow deployments that bypass traditional governance and measurement frameworks.
+Unlike ERP or cloud migrations managed by IT departments, today's AI adoption often happens at the team level, creating shadow deployments that bypass traditional governance and measurement frameworks.
+Chatbots, AI models, and AI technologies spread through organizations without establishing baseline metrics for success.

 Business Impact Complexity